LinkedIn Profiles and Resumes are Two Different Tools

 Specific Facts & Metrics:

-Looking for an executive resume or LinkedIn profile that gets you noticed for a top job?
+Looking for an executive resume or LinkedIn profile that gets you noticed for top jobs?
 Check out my services and reach out to discuss!

 This is a very informative post that highlights the differences and similarities between a resume and a LinkedIn profile.
 It’s important to understand that each tool serves a unique purpose and requires different content.
 The post does an excellent job of breaking down what should be the same and what should be different between the two documents.
 Consistency is critical when it comes to name, title, company names, position titles, and dates.
 It’s also important to tailor each document to its respective purpose – the resume should focus on targeted examples, while LinkedIn can provide a broader overview.
 The post offers excellent advice on optimizing each document, including keywords, position descriptions, and specific facts and metrics.
 This is a must-read for anyone looking to create a solid personal brand and stand out in today’s competitive job market.